apache/sis-site/source/epsg.md

 sis crs EPSG:6676
 {{< / highlight >}}

+Alternatively if the [JavaFX application](javafx.html) is used, just start the application.
+It may be necessary to open a random data file for triggering the EPSG dataset initialization.
-The first time that the command-line tool needs to query EPSG, it will prompt the user for authorization to download EPSG geodetic dataset from Maven Central.
+In both cases, the first time that the command-line tool or JavaFX application needs to query EPSG, it will prompt the user for authorization to download EPSG geodetic dataset from Maven Central.
 If the user accepts EPSG terms of use, then a local copy of the EPSG geodetic dataset will be created and stored in the `apache-sis-{{% version %}}/data` sub-directory.

-## Use the local copy in other applications    {#use-local}
+## How to use the local copy in other applications    {#use-local}

+The EPSG dataset installed by the command-line tools or the JavaFX application can also be used with other applications.
 For using the installed EPSG geodetic dataset in your own application, apply *one* of the following choices:

 * Set the `SIS_DATA` environment variable to the path of `apache-sis-{{% version %}}/data` directory _(recommended)_.
 * Set the `derby.system.home` Java property to the path of `apache-sis-{{% version %}}/data/Databases` directory.

-Alternatively `SIS_DATA` or `derby.system.home` can be set to the path of any other directory which contain the same files.
-Examples are shown below for Unix systems, assuming that the current directory is the directory where `apache-sis-{{% version %}}-bin.zip` has been unzipped:
+Examples are shown below for Unix systems, assuming that the current directory is the directory where `apache-sis-{{% version %}}-bin.zip` has been unzipped (replace `myApp` and `MyMainClass` by the application to launch):

 {{< highlight bash >}}
-export SIS_DATA=apache-sis-{{% version %}}/data java -classpath apache-sis-{{% version %}}/lib/sis-referencing.jar:myApp.jar myMainClass
+export SIS_DATA=apache-sis-{{% version %}}/data java --class-path apache-sis-{{% version %}}/lib/sis-referencing.jar:myApp.jar MyMainClass
 {{< / highlight >}}

 If the `SIS_DATA` environment variable can not be set, Java property can be used as a fallback:

 {{< highlight bash >}}
 java -Dderby.system.home=apache-sis-{{% version %}}/data/Databases \
-     -classpath apache-sis-{{% version %}}/lib/sis-referencing.jar:myApp.jar \
+     --class-path apache-sis-{{% version %}}/lib/sis-referencing.jar:myApp.jar \
-     myMainClass
+     MyMainClass
 {{< / highlight >}}

+Alternatively `SIS_DATA` or `derby.system.home` can be set to the path of any other directory which contain the same files.

 # Add a Maven dependency    {#maven}